 About the survey

 For this report, the D.C.
-Policy Center, in collaboration with SSRS, conducted a regional survey of parents in the metropolitan Washington area.[iii]
-The field work was done in January 2021 and February 2021.
+Policy Center, in collaboration with SSRS, conducted a regional survey of parents in the Washington metropolitan area.3 The field work was done in January 2021 and February 2021.
 A representative sample of D.C. parents from all eight wards were recruited through address-based sampling.
 Leavers living in Maryland and Virginia were identified through survey panels.

 Comparing the number of children born in the District to public school enrollment shows that many families leave D.C.’s public schools before their children complete high school (Figure 1).
 In recent years (select cohorts born between 1998 and 2013), the share of children who were born in the District, and stayed with D.C.’s public schools increased, but many still leave.
 On average, about 25 percent of babies born in the District did not attend public schools by age 5, and another 9 percent left by the end of 5th grade.
 Children born more recently are more likely to attend the District’s public elementary and middle schools, but exit rates remain high, over 40 percent leave before the start of high school.